Emerging Perspective: Can Low Stomach Acid Lead to GERD?

-Millions worldwide suffer from acid reflux, a digestive condition also known as gastroesophageal reflux disease (GERD).
-It happens when the stomach acid flows back into the esophagus, resulting in a number of uncomfortable symptoms.
+Millions worldwide suffer from acid reflux, a digestive disorder also known as gastroesophageal reflux disease (GERD).
+It occurs when acids in the stomach flow back into the esophagus, resulting in a number of uncomfortable symptoms.
 These can include heartburn, regurgitation, chest pain, and difficulty swallowing.
-The quality of life of an individual may be significantly impacted by acid reflux, making it an important condition to understand and manage effectively.
+Acid reflux can significantly affect a person’s quality of life, making effective understanding and management of the condition important.

 For many years, the prevailing view was that acid reflux was primarily triggered by an excess production of stomach acid.
 Consequently, treatment strategies often revolved around reducing stomach acid secretion.
 Proton pump inhibitors (PPIs) and antacids were commonly prescribed to alleviate symptoms.
-However, a growing body of research and clinical observations have challenged this conventional wisdom.
+However, emerging research and clinical observations have challenged this conventional wisdom.

 Understanding Acid Reflux